Optimized Architectures for Kolmogorov-Arnold Networks: Introduction

 \section{Introduction}

 Deep learning has transformed scientific modeling~\cite{jumper2021highly,karniadakis2021physics,wang2023scientific}, but its advances often work against interpretability~\cite{rudin2019stop,guidotti2018survey}.
 Skip connections~\cite{he2016deep}, DenseNet blocks~\cite{huang2017densely}, and deeper architectures improve accuracy by adding complexity.
-This is precisely what makes models harder to understand.
+This complexity makes models harder to understand.
 For scientific applications, where insight matters as much as prediction, the tension is acute.

 Sparsification offers a way out~\cite{hastie2015statistical,lecun1989optimal,sindy2016,louizos2018learning}.
 Starting from an overprovisioned model, learn which components can be removed without sacrificing (too much) accuracy.
 When sparsification is differentiable, structure and parameters can be learned jointly~\cite{louizos2018learning,liu2018darts}, avoiding the expense of traditional, discrete architecture search~\cite{zoph2016neural,elsken2019neural}.